sigma-py/quadpy/README.md

 ### Adaptive quadrature

 quadpy can do adaptive quadrature for certain domains.
-Try for example
+Again, everything is fully vectorized, so you can provide multiple intervals and vector-valued functions.

+#### Line segments
 ```python
 val, error_estimate = quadpy.line_segment.adaptive_integrate(
         lambda x: x * sin(5 * x),